 Unless you’re a sole trader, chances are you’re working with other people even if you’re doing so remotely.
 You could be working with hundreds of people simultaneously through intra-company services like Slack, or even just over good old-fashioned email.
 Nothing makes a boss or colleague question your productivity more than not responding quickly.

-While it’s important to set goals and stay focused by keeping distractions to a minimum, when working from home it’s also smart to keep one eye out for messages from colleagues or employers.
+While it’s important to set goals and stay focused be keeping distractions to a minimum, when working from home it’s also smart to keep one eye out for messages from colleagues or employers.
 Ignore everything else if you need to, but not those.
-Even if your response is, “Can I call you back in an hour?
-Just under the pump finishing this report.”
+Even if your response is, “can I call you back in an hour, just under the pump finishing this report.”

 I’ve found that modern businesses are a lot more trusting of your productivity at home than old-school employers.
 A good rule of thumb is just to be cognisant of the trust level your employer is putting in you and don’t break it.

 At work, you get work calls and you get work emails.
 At home, you get communication from your work and from everywhere else in your life.
-If every time you press send-and-receive or pick up your phone your non-work landscape is getting downloaded, it will distract you.
-It’s a shame your friend Jane is “totally freaking out right now”, but that’s a conversation for another time.
+If every time you press send-and-receive, or pick-up your phone, your non-work landscape is getting downloaded then it will distract you.
+It’s a shame your friend Jane is “totally freaking out right now,” but that’s a conversation for another time.

 Make sure you’re accessing your work emails through a separate email client so they don’t mix.
 And on your mobile or desktop, turn off notifications for your social media channels.
 If you simply cannot block it out, perhaps try a separate work mobile phone altogether.

 Perhaps one of the most daunting prospects you will face working from home is dealing with the lack of any IT support.
 If your email stops working, or you can’t remember the Wi-Fi password or everything suddenly freezers, no-one is going to come up the hallway and fix it for you.